magento/knowledge-base/src/troubleshooting/general/extension-manager-shows-no-extensions-in-magento-commerce-2.3.x.md

 1. Purchase an extension via the Commerce Marketplace.
 1. Add your extension's access keys and sync to the Marketplace.
-1. Go to the Extension Manager section of the Commerce Admin.
+1. Go to the Extension Manager section of the Admin.

  <span class="wysiwyg-underline">Expected result</span>: